When Floyd Mayweather lost his place as Pound for Pound number one

 Take a look at the Pound for Pound ratings as they stood back in September 2016:

-A win for Mayweather over McGregor on August 26 will not be recognized in the Pound for Pound rankings.
+WBN will not recognize a win for Mayweather over McGregor on August 26 in the Pound for Pound rankings.

 Mayweather will move to 50-0 if successful at the T-Mobile Arena.
-But will make no impact in the ratings list following previous special dispensation.
+But will make no impact in the rating list following previous special dispensation.